jjspill/truBlu/README.md

 - **Database:** The site uses a SQLite database for data storage.
 - **Security Libraries:** Python's hashlib and uuid libraries are used for password hashing and salting.
 This is vital for securely storing user passwords.
 - **User Session Management:** Flask sessions are utilized to manage user sessions, allowing the system to differentiate between logged-in and logged-out users.
-- **Front-End:** The front-end of the site appears to be built using HTML and CSS.
+- **Front-End:** The front-end uses HTML and CSS.
 Flask's render_template is used to return HTML files.